 Some people are prescribed very high doses of statins.
 This is usually because they have a high risk of cardiovascular disease or lower doses have not worked.
 Some recent research has shown this may increase their risk of developing diabetes.
 This happens about once for every 500 people treated this way.
 This needs to be balanced against the benefits.
 For about every 155 people treated with very high doses of statins, there is one less heart attack or stroke.

 Tell your doctor if you have any unexpected muscle pains, tenderness, cramps or weakness.
 This is because a rare side-effect of statins is a severe form of muscle inflammation.
 Muscle pains may be more likely if you are also taking a medicine called amlodipine or diltiazem.
 Your doctor may need to adjust your dose of statin to reduce the risk.

 You should not take a statin if you have active liver disease, if you are are pregnant or intend to be pregnant, or if you are breast-feeding.
 You should stop a statin if you develop liver disease.

 Do not eat grapefruit or drink grapefruit juice if you are taking some statins.
 A chemical in grapefruit can increase the level of statin in the bloodstream, which can make side-effects from the statin more likely.
 This is only a problem with simvastatin, atorvastatin and lovastatin.
 Other statins, such as pravastatin, do not interact with grapefruit.

 Various other medicines may interfere with statins.
 For example, some antibiotics and ciclosporin.
-The doses of either the statin or the other interacting drug may need to be adjusted.
-So, if you are prescribed (or buy) another drug, remind the doctor or pharmacist that you are on a statin in case an interaction is likely.
+The doses of either the statin or the other interacting medicine may need to be adjusted.
+So, if you are prescribed (or buy) another medicine, remind the doctor or pharmacist that you are on a statin in case an interaction is likely.

 How to use the Yellow Card Scheme